Rain on Me (Lady Gaga and Ariana Grande song): Synopsis and reception

 The video starts with "Gaga lying on the ground in a pose similar to that on the Chromatica artwork with a dagger stuck in her thigh", which she later pulls out.
-Gaga appears in a pink outfit and platform boots, leading a troupe of dancers also dressed in pink as in her previous video for "Stupid Love", while Grande wears a purple outift and a "shiny black metallic miniskirt with butterfly wings", with her respective group of dancers also in purple.
+Gaga appears in a pink outfit and platform boots, leading a troupe of dancers also dressed in pink as in her previous video for "Stupid Love", while Grande wears a purple outfit and a "shiny black metallic miniskirt with butterfly wings", with her respective group of dancers also in purple.
 They are all dancing inside a giant arena during a rainstorm, with daggers falling from the sky.
 At one point in the clip, Gaga sports Grande's "trademark high pony" hairstyle, with Grande having her hair down.
-The video also features "some dramatic close-ups of Gaga with rain pouring down her face" behind a pane of glass, and a scene where the two singers are holding hands, "each with lengthy Sailor Moon hair floating in the wind behind them".
+The video also features "some dramatic close-ups of Gaga with rain pouring down her face" behind a pane of glass and a scene where the two singers are holding hands, "each with lengthy Sailor Moon hair floating in the wind behind them".
 The video ends with a shot of the two singers hugging each other.

 Amy Mackelden of Harper's Bazaar thought the music video "is nothing short of iconic", and "features dramatic costume changes, and killer dance moves".
 Erin Vanderhoof of Vanity Fair called it a "lavishly produced and animated video" with "TikTok–friendly" dance moves, and found it "a bit of nostalgia to [...] the pre-coronavirus days".
 Kyle Munzenrieder of W magazine also noted that the choreography would translate well to TikTok videos as "the singers mostly stay static in place and pull the kind of moves one could easily record themselves doing in their bedroom".
-Stefanee Wang of Nylon complimented the performance of Gaga and Grande in the video, saying that "neither of them miss a single beat".
+Stefanee Wang of Nylon complimented the performances of Gaga and Grande in the video, saying that "neither of them miss a single beat".
 She added that the visual for the song "makes a convincing case that, when the world falls, society should really just become a huge dance party.
 Brendan Wetmore of Paper found the video "equally as sparkly" as the single, "putting the two '10s dance-pop icons alongside each other for a riot in the rain."
-Critics found inspirations in the video from Blade Runner, Mortal Kombat and Bayonetta.
+Critics found inspiration in the video from Blade Runner, Mortal Kombat and Bayonetta.
 The music video garnered 12 million views in its first 11 hours.